Noitidart/jscSystemHotkey/README.md

 	var gHKI = { // stands for globalHotkeyInfo
 		loop_interval_ms: 200, // only for windows and xcb - you can think of this as "if a user hits the hotkey, it will not be detected until `loop_interval_ms`ms later".
 		min_time_between_repeat: 1000, // if a the user holds down the hotkey, it will not trigger. the user must release the hotkey and wait `min_time_between_repeat`ms before being able to trigger the hotkey again
-		hotkeys: undefined // array of objects we set based on platform below };
+		hotkeys: undefined, // array of objects we set based on platform below
+		callbacks: { // `key` is any string, and value is a function, you will use the `key` in the `callback` field of each hotkey, see `hotkeys` array below
+			blah: function() {
+				console.log('blah triggered by hotkey!')
+			}
+		}
+	};

 	// we set the hotkeys based on the platform